 When it comes to accommodation, Casa Turquesa is definitely the best hotel in the region.
 Named after the bright splashes of turquoise that accentuate each room, Casa Turquesa is a sophisticated, tranquil hideaway, rivalling some of Brazil’s finest hotels.
 This boutique property is comprised of nine rooms built around a serene courtyard complete with plunge pool, lush gardens and shaded daybeds.
 Expect unpretentious luxury, intimacy and the personal touch.

 All rooms have plenty of natural light, solid timber floors, exposed beams and lofty ceilings.
 Some look out over the charming cobblestone streets, others have views over the pool and the distant mountains.
-The beds are divine, with 600 thread count cotton sheets, romantic mosquito nets and irresistibly fluffy pillows.
+600-thread-count cotton sheets, romantic mosquito nets and irresistibly fluffy pillows will ensure you sleep soundly.
 Breakfast is spectacular – fresh pastries, dark coffee, fresh fruit salad, eggs made to order, charming cakes, meats and cheeses – you’re not likely to eat again until the sun sets.
 If you fall in love with the food, you can buy their cookbook and try out the recipes at home.

 During our stay, we were lucky enough to see the street outside submerged by the tide.
 Inside, unique touches are everywhere – from the turquoise coloured cocktails on arrival to the hotel-branded Havaianas that you’ll take away with you as a souvenir of your stay.
 We were particularly impressed with gifts left on our pillow each night, including chocolates, bottles of local cachaça and Havaianas keyrings.
 It’s the attention to detail that seduces you, and makes you feel truly at home.